 - November 16, 2002 -- A religion law goes into effect in Belarus forbidding unregistered

 religious activity.
-It requires censorship of religious literature, does not allow foreign church
+It required censorship of religious literature, did not allow foreign church

 leadership and puts tight restrictions on what organizations can be registered.